jennifer-powell/Mission-to-Mars-Web-App/README.md

     - Used Pymongo for CRUD applications for the database.
     - Used Bootstrap to structure the HTML template.

-   ### Mars is a fascinating planet to learn and explore!
+   ### Mars is a fascinating planet to learn about and explore!